-We recently launched our Decolonisation Confidence and Skills programme, which will provide support for people who work in and with museums to advance their decolonising practice through a series of in-person and online modules and events throughout 2022 and 2023.
+Our Decolonisation Confidence and Skills programme is now underway, providing support for people who work in and with museums to advance their decolonising practice through a series of in-person and online modules and events throughout 2022 and 2023.

 What is the Decolonisation Collective?

-The Decolonisation Collective will be a group of museum professionals embarking on a journey to learn about decolonisation and its importance to all areas of museum practice.
+The Decolonisation Collective is a group of museum professionals embarking on a journey to learn about decolonisation and its importance to all areas of museum practice.

-The programme will introduce you to some of the histories and theories that inform this and will help you tackle some common concerns and myths that have built up around it.
-Importantly, it will create a space for thinking, learning and reflection to support you as you develop your understanding and build an approach that sharpens the lens through which you look at all your work.
+The programme introduced participants to some of the histories and theories that inform this and will help them tackle some common concerns and myths that have built up around it.
+Importantly, it created a space for thinking, learning and reflection to support members as they develop their understanding and build an approach that sharpens the lens through which they look at all their work.

-As part of the group, you’ll be among the first to access the Museum Essentials module Decolonisation in Museums – getting started, which will be launched later in the year.
-In addition, you will be invited to participate in a series of workshops, talks and events, which will highlight different aspects of decolonisation work and encourage reflection on a range of museum practices.
+As part of the group, members were among the first to access the Museum Essentials module Introducing Decolonisation in Museums.
+In addition, they were invited to participate in a series of workshops, talks and events, which will highlight different aspects of decolonisation work and encourage reflection on a range of museum practices

-These five events, spread out from September 2022 to June 2023, will be a chance to deepen your understanding of the issues and develop your thinking on the ideas that you will be introduced to in the Museum Essentials module.
-These events will be online, with the final event having an option of in-person attendance as well.
+These five events, spread out from September 2022 to June 2023, were a chance to deepen understanding of the issues and develop thinking on the ideas that participants were introduced to in the Museum Essentials module.
+These events were online, with the final event having an option of in-person attendance as well.

-Importantly, you will have a forum to share your thoughts with others who are also newly embarking on this work.
-And as the first cohort of learners taking the module, you are going to be uniquely placed to feed back your experiences and help us shape the direction of the support we provide in this field.
+Importantly, participants have a forum to share their thoughts with others who are also newly embarking on this work.
+And as the first cohort of learners taking the module, they are uniquely placed to feed back their experiences and help us shape the direction of the support we provide in this field.

-The programme is for everyone who works in and with museums in the UK.
-It is aimed primarily at people who are coming to this area of thought and practice for the first time, but also contains content for those who have had some exposure to the ideas but want to learn more.
+The programme was for everyone who works in and with museums in the UK.
+It was aimed primarily at people who are coming to this area of thought and practice for the first time, but also contained content for those who have had some exposure to the ideas but want to learn more.

 Decolonisation Leaders’ Network